 The increased popularity of shipping containers can be attributed to:

-- Availability – The thriving international trade is pumping out a continuous supply of shipping containers virtually available in any country with a sea port.
+- Availability, because the thriving international trade is pumping out a continuous supply of shipping containers available in virtually any country with a sea port.

 - Their cheap price and wide application.